 The word, “imagine” shows your target audience that they can achieve it 100x over.

 Imagine a new story or achievement for your life and start living it.

-As a blogger and creator of content marketing, it’s no longer enough to piece a bunch of words together and click the publish button on your WordPress editor and pray it triggers better social media engagement.
+As a blogger and specialist in content marketing, it’s no longer enough to piece a bunch of words together and click the publish button on WordPress and pray it triggers better social media engagement.